 Making a memory box

-A memory box is a box or envelope that holds items that are related to the birth and to your stillborn baby and that will, in future, allow you to remember your baby and this time with more clarity.
-Ask your midwife about creating a memory box.
+A memory box is a box or envelope that holds items from your birth and memories of your baby.
+In the future, it may be something that help you to remember your baby with more clarity.
+You can speak to your midwife about creating a memory box.

 You may want to take photos of the baby or take handprints or footprints.
+You may be able to take a lock of hair.
 Your midwife can help with this.